Crimes Act 1961

 You could also call this:

-If you encourage someone to commit a crime and they do it, you are also responsible for that crime.
-This is true even if they do it in a different way than you suggested.
+If you encourage someone to commit a crime and they do it, you are involved in that crime.
+This is true even if the crime is not committed exactly as you suggested.
+You can be considered part of the crime if you knew it was likely to happen because of your encouragement.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.